Hecate946/Neutra/README.md

 dumphumans: DMs you a file of server humans.

-dumpmembers: DMs you a file of server members.

 dumpmessages: DMs you a file of channel messages.

 dumproles: DMs you a file of server roles.